sannysri/WordPress-Auto-Featured-Image/readme.txt

 Please note that this plugin automatically assigns a thumbnail when a post is published or modified, but only if the post lacks a featured image.

 == Installation ==
-1. Upload the WordPress Default Featured Image folder to the /wp-content/plugins/ directory.
+1. Upload the WordPress Auto Featured Image folder to the /wp-content/plugins/ directory.
 2. Activate the plugin using the 'Plugins' menu in your WordPress admin panel.
-3. Set the default image through your WordPress admin panel in Settings => "WP Default Featured Image".
+3. Set the default image through your WordPress admin panel in Settings => "Auto Featured Image".

 == Screenshots ==
-1. Settings page for "WordPress Default Featured Image".
+1. Settings page for "WordPress Auto Featured Image".
 2. Choose an image for the default thumbnail.
 3. Featured Image will automatically get assigned if a post is being published or updated and is configured from the backend.